google/osdfir-infrastructure/docs/installing-on-gke.md

 Important Considerations:

 * The recipe requires that the disk being processed is in the same zone Turbinia is deployed to.
+To process a disk from a different GCP project or zone, refer to the "Additional Workflows" section on using the `gcp_turbinia_disk_copy_ts` recipe.

 * If you encounter an error stating that the image cannot be found, you can list the available Debian images by running: